Tanat Valley Light Railway: A definite scheme

-The Light Railways Act was passed in 1896 to enable the construction of low-cost railways.
+The Light Railways Act 1896 was passed to enable the construction of low-cost railways.
 This encouraged renewed consideration of a railway in the Tanat Valley, and two alternative schemes were developed.
 One was for a narrow gauge line from the Llanfyllin terminus of the Cambrian Railways branch.
 The other was for a standard gauge line from Porthywaen, four miles south of Oswestry.
 After deliberation, the latter was adopted.

 The Cambrian Railways agreed to work the line for 60% of gross receipts, and a Treasury grant of £22,000 was agreed, as well as an interest-free loan of £6,000.
-Financial assistance was also made available from local councils; the share capital of the Company was £15,000.
+Financial assistance was also made available from local councils; the share capital of the company was £15,000.

 The General Manager of the Cambrian Railways, Mr C. S. Denniss, estimated the capital cost of the line at £46,000.
 Receipts would be £2,950 per annum.
 After interest and fixed charges, this would enable a dividend of 4% to be paid.
 "The margin is admittedly small", he commented.
 The same newspaper report asserted different figures provided by the Town Clerk of Oswestry, Mr J. Parry-Jones.
-The total capital of the Company was to be £65,500.
+The total capital of the company was to be £65,500.
 Local authorities had promised £18,500 in loans or share subscriptions; £18,000 had been promised as a free grant (though with conditions) by the Treasury; £20,000 had been promised by the Trustees of the Llangedwyn Estate, probably as a share subscription; £1,500 in shares by the Earl of Powis, and about £4,000 by other local investors.
 "The company's borrowing powers are £12,000, so that towards the £65,500 capital required, they are sure of over £55,900."
 On this extremely shaky basis the company was founded.